yourbasic/api/README.md

 # Keep it simple

+Even though API design often requires us to make difficult trade-offs, a simpler API is almost always a better API.

+### Don't use a lot where a little will do

+    To paint a little thing like that you smeared Carelessly passing with your robes afloat, —
+    Yet do much less, so much less, Someone says,
+    (I know his name, no matter) — so much less!
+    Well, less is more, Lucrezia: I am judged.

+*From Andrea del Sarto by Robert Browning, 1855.*

+TODO: *Add example: The Java io/nio API is so big as to make it almost unusable.*

+#### Don't use complicated constructs where simple ones will do

+TODO: *Compare function/class, composition/inheritance.*

+### One package, one idea

 ![scissors](scissors.png)

 *Image by [ZooFari][ZF], [CC BY 3.0][CCBY3].*

-Even though API design often requires us to make difficult trade-offs, a simpler API is almost always a better API.

-TODO:

-Packages should be atomic, independent and composable.

-#### Atomic

-#### Independent

-#### Composable
+Chances are that you have never used the Java `Vector` class.
+It was superceded by `ArrayList` already in Java 1.2.
+The problem with `Vector` is that it does **two things**:

+1. it's a synchronized datastructure, and
+2. it's a list.

+Both of these things are highly useful, but most of the time you only want one of them.

+There is nothing wrong with putting a lot of good stuff in you library.
+The trick is to come up with suitable units
+(classes or packages):

+- units that do one well-specified thing,
+- are independent of each other, and
+- can be easily composed.

+TODO: *It's about time to look at a positive example*

 ### Math is simple